oniani/miniml/README.md

 # miniml

-A minimal machine learning library using the reverse mode automatic differentiation - implemented from scratch, with OpenCL GPU support.
+A minimal machine learning library, implemented from scratch with OpenCL GPU support.

 ## Perf